- Rivastigmine (Exelon) is one of five drugs the FDA approves for the treatment of Alzheimer’s disease.

-Although various other medications are continually being prescribed in attempts to treat dementia symptoms, these are the only ones that have, under the appropriate testing standards, demonstrated to be effective in deferring the onset of Alzheimer’s, or slowing the progression of some of its symptoms
+Of these, Rivastigmine, Galantamine, and Donepezil are all cholinesterase inhibitors.
+Although various other medications are continually being prescribed in attempts to treat dementia symptoms, these are the only ones that have, under the appropriate testing standards, demonstrated to be effective in delaying the onset of Alzheimer’s, or slowing the progression of some symptoms of the disease.

-Some of those other drugs include anti-inflammatory medications such as Advil, Motrin and Celebrex, Eldepryl (Selegiline) for Parkinson’s, and statins that are prescribed to lower cholesterol levels.
+Some other drugs prescribed might include anti-inflammatory medications such as Advil, Motrin and Celebrex, Eldepryl (Selegiline) for Parkinson’s, and statins that are prescribed to lower cholesterol levels.

-Many of the side effects of rivastigmine are mild and do not require medical attention.
-They are of the type that patients taking rivastigmine get used to over a short period of time before disappearing altogether.
-It is nevertheless important to keep a check of what the patient is feeling, just in case one or more of the more severe side effects crop up, in which eventuality it would be critically important to consult with the patient’s physician.
+Many of the side effects are mild and do not require medical attention.
+They are of the type that people taking Rivastigmine get used to over a short period of time before they disappear altogether.
+It is nevertheless important to keep a check of what your loved one is feeling, just in case one or more of the more severe side effects crop up, in which eventuality it would be critically important to consult with his or her physician.

 - Dizziness and weakness, i.e. a diminished strength in muscles and muscle groups, and loss of muscle function